umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/block-level-variance.md

 When adding a new _variant_ Block to one Document variant, it is automatically added to all variants of the Document.

 The Block will start out in an "unexposed" state for all other Document variants than the one where it was added.
-It will remain like that for each variant, until it is edited in that variant.
+It will remain like that for each variant until it is edited in that variant.

 The "unexposed" state is visualized by a dimmed-down icon and title (or likely a missing title, if [Umbraco Flavored Markdown](../../../../../reference/umbraco-flavored-markdown.md) is used):

 ![Block Level Variance in the backoffice - with an unexposed block](images/block-level-variance-3.png)

 {% hint style="info" %}
 "Unexposed" Blocks are omitted from the published Document output.
-As such, you need not worry about defensive coding to avoid rendering these Blocks.
+So, you do not need to worry about defensive coding to avoid rendering these Blocks.
 {% endhint %}

 ## Invariance vs. Block Level Variance